+Fairview is a neighbourhood on the west side of the city of Vancouver, British Columbia, Canada.
 Fairview is bordered by 16th Avenue to the south, Cambie Street to the east, 6th Avenue to the north, and Burrard to the west.
 Fairview residents are just steps away from two of Vancouver’s most popular shopping destinations: South Granville and Granville Island.
 Located along Granville, from the Granville Street Bridge to 16th Avenue, South Granville offers sophisticated, upscale shopping, art galleries, antiques, restaurants and coffee bars.
 To the north, the old warehouses and factories that once lined False Creek have been transformed into Granville Island.
 Granville Island is a lively thriving mix of shops, theatres, studios, and its centrepiece, the public market.

 Granville Loop Park